menej/php-essence-framework/README.md

 ### index.php

-This is the router of the project, routing different URL requests with their corresponding controllers and methods.
-The router supports the four different HTTP requests.
-When submitting a form, an input with type hidden is added with a name of "_method" and a value of the following (note: if the request is GET or POST, this does not need to be included).
+This is the router of the project, routing different URL requests with their related controllers and methods.
+The router supports four HTTP requests: GET, POST, PATCH, and DELETE.
+No special handling needs to be added for processing HTTP requests with a GET or POST method.
+However, when needing to specify a PATCH or DELETE method, it is essential to add to a submitting form an input element with type hidden, an attribute name with the value "_method" and an attribute value of the needed method uppercased.
-However, when using any other types of methods, the form type should be POST.
+Note that the form type attribute value should be POST when using HTTP methods other than GET requests.

-RESTful approach is recommended, meaning the use of function names inside the controller:
+A RESTful approach is recommended, meaning the use of function names inside the controller:

 ```
 index (example: show all notes) - GET